Opinion: Relocation of people experiencing homelessness breaks up communities

 We must make sure that when relocation is necessary, it is a meaningful action that will lead to a better quality of life.
 Just as important is the need for people who once experienced houselessness to lead the program.

-“What I am most concerned about is the movement without real intent to provide service and … just moving people experiencing homelessness from one encampment to another,” said Covington.
+“What I am most concerned about is the movement without real intent to provide service and … just moving people experiencing homelessness from one encampment to another,” Covington said.

 Granted, it is not an easy task to create affordable, permanent housing for those who need it.
 Median home prices in Southern California increased more than 20% between April 2020 and 2021.